pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

-# Writing a Pipeline to Install Ops Manager
+# Writing a pipeline to Install Tanzu Operations Manager

-This how-to-guide shows you how to write a pipeline for installing a new Ops Manager.
+This how-to-guide shows you how to write a pipeline for installing a new VMware Tanzu Operations Manager.
-If you already have an Ops Manager VM, check out [Upgrading an Existing Ops Manager][upgrade-how-to].
+If you already have an Tanzu Operations Manager VM, check out [Upgrading an existing Tanzu Operations Manager][upgrade-how-to].

 {% include ".getting-started.md" %}

-### Downloading Ops Manager
+## Downloading Tanzu Operations Manager

 We're finally in a position to do work!

 Let's switch out the test job
-for one that downloads and installs Ops Manager.
+for one that downloads and installs Tanzu Operations Manager.
 We can do this by changing:

 - the `name` of the job